covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 Another `source <https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide>`_ for such data is the European Centre for Disease Prevention and Control.

-For data at the regional level, we currently know of the following data sources.
+At the regional level, we are aware of the following data sources:

 For Germany disaggregate data down to the "Landkreis" level can be queried from the Robert-Koch-Institut `here <https://survstat.rki.de/Content/Query/Create.aspx>`_.